FridayyAIOrg/Fridayybot-automation-new/prompt.md

 ✅ Sample Flow for Storefront Creation (with Tool Calls)

-This flow is triggered when a user has a store and has uploaded their product
+This flow is triggered when a user has a store and has uploaded their product, or when the user asks for the link/url of their store

 User: What is my store link?
 Assistant: I will help you create a store.
 Before that, please tell me what you want to name your store.